Which is best for you?

 Which is best for you?
 A Corsair Trimaran or a Dragonfly Trimaran

-There is so much to learn about either trimaran that it can become overwhelming.
-Are there a people who will train you?
+There is so much to learn about a specific trimaran that it can become overwhelming.
+Are there a people who will help you train?
 Where do you plan on sailing?
-Do you like flexbility?
+Do you like flexibility as much as performance?
 Who will be sailing with you?
-What kind of experience do they have?
-Is there a strong community in the U.S.?
-How soon can I have one?
-Who will support me?
+What kind of experience do they have as crew?
+Is there a strong owner community in my area?
+How soon can I receive one?
+Then who supports my choice?
 If something breaks who do you turn to?
 The list goes on and on.
 Our 180 Marine trimaran experts are here to help.

-Setting your priorities will help to organize your options. (e.g., trailering importance, cruising nights per year, budget, crew size, displacement, sail area ratios, estimated resale values, wait times, years or months?, expensive repairs, community.
+Setting your priorities with our team helps to organize and prioritize your options. (e.g., trailering importance, cruising nights per year, budget, crew size, displacement, sail area ratios, estimated resale values, wait times, years or months?, expensive repairs, owner community…

-In general we’re comparing a Corsair 970 and a Dragonfly 28 trimaran, prices vary from model to model, but in general think about these issues.
+To illustrate this we’ll start by comparing a Corsair 970 and a Dragonfly 28 trimaran based on acquisition cost.
+Prices vary from model to model, but think about these issues as you bring your purchase criteria to our team of advisors.

-Below is a clear, owner-focused comparison of the downsides of buying a new Dragonfly trimaran versus buying a new Corsair 970, framed around real-world ownership, not brochure specs.
+Below is a clear, owner-focused comparison of the upsides of buying a new Dragonfly trimaran versus buying a new Corsair 970, framed around real-world ownership, not brochure specs.

 Dragonfly 28 trimaran